ibm-cloud-docs/vpc/bare_metal_server_image.md

 ## Special considerations for bare metal network performance upgrade
 {: #bare-metal-pensando-considerations}

 For improved packet rates on bare metal servers, update stock and custom Linux images to the latest available Pensando DSC drivers.
-For more information, see the [Pensando documentation](https://github.com/pensando/dsc-drivers){: external}.
+For more information, see the [AMD Pensando Support](https://www.amd.com/en/support/pensando){: external}.

 ### Linux distributions